- Home

 Teapot Valley Area Natural Forest Restoration Project Begins

 Beginning in 2021, a project to restore natural forests damaged by the Pigeon Valley fire in TPF's mountain forests in February 2019 has begun.
 Teapot Valley was one of the areas most affected by the fire, and the area contained rare trees and wetlands.
 The project is part of the New Zealand government's Billion Tree Plantation Project, a government initiative that will last approximately four years.
 TPF is participating in the project from a financial and operational perspective.
-In September 2022, we also invited officials from the Ministry of Primary Industries and Tasman District council to participate in reforestation activities.
+In September 2022, we also invited officials from the Ministry of Primary Industries and Tasman District Council to participate in reforestation activities.
+In 2023, 13,000 trees of various species were planted to establish a vibrant ecosystem.

 Activities in Myanmar